SmartBear/readyapi4j/modules/cucumber/README.md

 To build and install the artifacts in your local maven repository - the packaged jar is created in the root target folder.

-## API Testing Vocabulary
+## API Testing Vocabulary Reference

-The included glue-code for API testing adds the following vocabulary:
+The included [StepDefs](modules/stepdefs) for API testing adds the following vocabulary:

 ##### Given statements